shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 </cronjobs>
 ```
-The cronjob manager will publish an event according to name given with the `action` tag, whenever your cronjob is due to execute.
+The cronjob manager will publish an event according to the name given with the `action` tag, whenever your cronjob is due to execute.
 Just subscribe to this event and register a handler.
-Exmaple (in your plugin oder subscriber class):
+Example (in your plugin or subscriber class):

 ```php
 public static function getSubscribedEvents()